-Form #1 is the IHSA Residence Eligibility Form and Affidavit of Residence Form.
+The IHSA Residence Eligibility Form and Affidavit of Residence Form.
 These forms are to be completed to facilitate making a determination of the eligibility of a student in regard to residence.
 The information included on these forms will substantiate whether the student is in full compliance with the residence eligibility by-laws and whether a determination of eligibility is required.
 If such determination is required, the completed forms must be sent to the Executive Director for a ruling.

-Form #2 is the Principals' Concurrence Regarding Transfer Form.
+The Principals' Concurrence Regarding Transfer Form.
 It is to be completed to secure the concurrence of both the principal of the school from which the student transfers (sending school) and the principal of the school into which the student transfers (receiving school).
 It is important to note that concurrence of a transfer by both principals does not guarantee or assure eligibility.
 A ruling by the Executive Director may still be required.
-In such cases, the fully completed Form #2 must be sent to the IHSA Office along with the fully completed Form #3 (IHSA Transfer Eligibility Form).
+In such cases, the fully completed Principals' Concurrence Form must be sent to the IHSA Office along with the fully completed Transfer Eligibility Form.
 Principals are responsible for including correct and accurate information on the forms and for the accurate completion of the forms.
 Errors in their completion will not be considered clerical, and the school will be subject to penalties under the by-laws if a student participates and it is later determined that the student was ineligible on the basis of the information on the form(s).

-Form #3 is the IHSA Transfer Eligibility Form.
+The IHSA Transfer Eligibility Form.
 This form is to be completed by the school into which a student transfers (receiving school) to facilitate determination of a student's compliance with IHSA eligibility by-laws for interscholastic athletics.
-This form is to be sent to the IHSA Office, along with the fully completed Form #2 (Principals' Concurrence Regarding Transfer form) in the event a ruling by the Executive Director on a student's eligibility in regard to transfer is required or desired.
+This form is to be sent to the IHSA Office, along with the fully completed Principals' Concurrence Regarding Transfer form in the event a ruling by the Executive Director on a student's eligibility in regard to transfer is required or desired.